Ammarahmad749/Store-Management-FastAPI/README.md

 python -m venv .venv
 ```
 * After the virtualenv is created, you can use the following
-step to activate your virtualenv.:
+step to activate your virtualenv

 For Mac and Linux:
 ```console